kletobias/kletobias.github.io/_posts/2022-05-07-multicollinearity_final.md

 The covariance matrix values of ~375.65 show, that there is a strong positive correlation between S1 and S2.
-A strong sign for multicollinearity between the two distributions.
+A strong sign for Multicollinearity between the two distributions.
 This would have to be addressed before training a linear regression model, among others for example.
 Given the design, there was no problem with satisfying the prerequisites that need to be met, in order for the covariance to be a good measurement for the relationship between two or more distributions found in a dataset (one a per-pair testing basis).
 Generally, explanatory variables are tested in this regard.

 ## Pearson Correlation Coefficient